-Get a free quote for a complete, bespoke removal service.
-All our packages include;
+Get a free quote for a complete, worry-free removal service.

 Ask our friendly team for a free, no hassle quote today.

 Schools – You can view the latest Ofsted reports and scores for schools in the Havant area.

 Population – At the time of the 2011 You.Gov census Havant’s population stood at 42,000.

 Transport – Sitting where the A3(M) meets the A/M27, Havant has excellent transport links.
 The A3 heads through scenic routes to Guildford and London, while the A/M27 stretches through three counties, from Southampton and the New Forest to Hastings.
 There are good rail links across the south coast, the fastest trains to London take 1 hour and 17 minutes

 News – The source for local news and events in the area is The News.

 If you’re looking to put your own stamp on your new home then Stephen Anthony Design are a complete design and installation service.
 Stylish brands, amazing finish!

 Yes, Havant has its own brewery, what’s more it’s ruddy good!
 Their vegan friendly, exceptionally tasty beer is delivered in their zero-emissions van.
 What’s not to love?!?

 Unit 45 Basepoint Business Centre, Harts Farm Way, PO9 1HS